top of page

 Strategy

-Mapping Problems to Solutions
+Make Technical Products Easier to Sell by Mapping Problems to Solutions

 How to make assumptions explicit and shared so that validation, market exploration, and strategy are easier By Chris Burgess You hear a lot about building products by solving problems.
 But what happens when the product already exists and you now need to validate it?
 This is the situation many companies find themselves in, especially those moving from projects to products.
-Products are always built in response to a perceived problem, whether that problem has been made explicit
+Products are always built in response to a perceived problem, whether that problem has been made explici

-14 hours ago5 min read
+6 min read

 Before or After?
 How to Build a Story to Sell Emerging Technologies